Machine Learning Workbench FAQs

 Yes.
 ML Workbench supports both CPU and GPUs for training a GNN.

+Yes.
 ML Workbench is compatible with some of the most popular Graph ML frameworks such as PyTorch Geometric and DGL.
-Compatibility with TensorFlow will be available in the upcoming release.

-The data set used in your example notebooks forms a homogeneous graph?
+The data set used in your Cora example notebooks forms a homogeneous graph.
 Can we train GNN using heterogeneous graph data?

 Yes.
-You can directly leverage our existing graph algorithms, or you can customize your own feature and export them for GNN training.
-One caveat is that these features will need to be pre-populated prior to loading to your ML dev pipelines.
+You can directly leverage our existing graph algorithms or customize your own features and export them for GNN training.
+Please note that these features will need to be pre-populated prior to loading to your ML development pipelines.

 Yes.
 With the token, you can set a password for JupyterLab.